 Antonym games for elementary school students are very popular with third, fourth and fifth graders, while the Basal Reader Antonym Match is an ideal middle school antonym game.
 Playing High school antonym games is an excellent college prep exercise leading to success on standardized tests as they feature numerous antonym and synonym questions.

-ESL students also greatly benefit from using antonym vocabulary games to help them master word opposites.
+ESL students also greatly benefit from using antonym vocabulary games to help them master language arts skills.